stackbit-projects/silvestru-site-f4da8/index.md

     title: I only want your money...
     subtitle: 'No, seriously give me your money.'
     content: >
-      The gist: I write marketing materials for B2B companies that want to be efficient and stand out.
-Want to know more?
+      Oh you want a reason to give me money?
+Fine.
+I write marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale.
+Don't click "View Services" as you'll lose all conscious control.
+You've been warned.
     actions:
       - label: View Services
         url: /services